Sliding window protocol: Receiver operation

-If the packet's number is not within the receive window, the receiver discards it and does not modify nr or ns.
+If the packet's number is not within the receive window, the receiver discards it and does not modify nr nor ns.

 Whether the packet was accepted or not, the receiver transmits an acknowledgment containing the current nr.
 (The acknowledgment may also include information about additional packets received between nr and ns, but that only helps efficiency.)

 Note that there is no point having the receive window wr larger than the transmit window wt, because there is no need to worry about receiving a packet that will never be transmitted; the useful range is 1 ≤ wr ≤ wt.

 Sequence number range required

 So far, the protocol has been described as if sequence numbers are of unlimited size, ever-increasing.
 However, rather than transmitting the full sequence number x in messages, it is possible to transmit only x mod N, for some finite N. (N is usually a power of 2.)

 For example, the transmitter will only receive acknowledgments in the range na to nt, inclusive.
 Since it guarantees that nt−na ≤ wt, there are at most wt+1 possible sequence numbers that could arrive at any given time.
-Thus, the transmitter can unambiguously decode the sequence number as long as N > wt.
+Thus, the transmitter can unambiguously decode the acknowledgement sequence number as long as N > wt.

 A stronger constraint is imposed by the receiver.
-The operation of the protocol depends on the receiver being able to reliably distinguish new packets (which should be accepted and processed) from retransmissions of old packets (which should be discarded, and the last acknowledgment retransmitted).
-This can be done given knowledge of the transmitter's window size.
-After receiving a packet numbered x, the receiver knows that x < na+wt, so na > x−wt.
-Thus, packets numbered x−wt will never again be retransmitted.
+The operation of the protocol depends on the receiver being able to reliably distinguish new packets (which should be accepted and processed) from retransmissions of old packets (which must be discarded, and the last acknowledgment retransmitted).
+This can be done given knowledge of the transmitter's window size to infer the transmitter's na.
+After receiving a packet numbered x, the receiver knows that x < nt ≤ na+wt, so na > x−wt.
+Thus, packets numbered x−wt or less will never again be retransmitted.